Low Back Pain Caused by a Slipped Disc

 With a disc herniation, there is a risk of loss of bladder control though cauda equina syndrome which is a medical emergency.
 Patients with a loss of bladder function should go to hospital immediately.
 Find out more about cauda equina syndrome here:

-Conservative treatment works well for about 90% of people, however staying in bed for a prolonged period in excess of a few days should be avoided if possible.
+Conservative treatment for low back pain works well for about 90% of people, however staying in bed for a prolonged period in excess of a few days should be avoided if possible.
 Keeping the low back moving with gentle exercises and walking can help.
+As can gentle traction on the spine.

 Most cases of low back pain caused by a herniated disc resolve gradually within about 8 weeks.
 Only a relatively small number of cases require surgery.